 About their Napa Valley Merlot, they say it’s “a complex blend of several individual vineyard lots, incorporating fruit from our estate vineyards and from top independent growers throughout the Napa Valley.
 The final wine is a rich and cohesive expression of the entire Napa Valley, reflecting the varied microclimates and soils of this unique appellation.”

 Duckhorn specializes in Merlot, and their Three Palms Merlot has won many accolades.
 We knew these wines would be special, as we’ve tasted and written about them before, and we knew we wanted to do a special meal, so when I saw lamb shanks on sale and heard that Sue had lots of ripe pomegranates on her tree, we knew the direction we were going for our Merlot Day meal.
-Because I had a bottle of Duckhorn Sauvignon Blanc set aside, we opened that too.
+Because I had a bottle of Duckhorn Sauvignon Blanc set aside that I’d purchased on sale, we opened that too.

 - 2017 Duckhorn Vineyards Sauvignon Blanc, Napa Valley